Affordable Housing

 • The Regional First Home Buyer Guarantee supports up to 10,000 guaranteed loans each financial year.

-• Eligible borrowers can use the RFHBG in conjunction with other government programs like the First Home Super Saver Scheme or state and territory first home owner grants an stamp duty concessions.
+• Eligible borrowers can use the RFHBG in conjunction with other government programs like the First Home Super Saver Scheme or state and territory first home owner grants and stamp duty concessions.

-• Eligible regional home buyers are able to buy in the regional area they have lived in during the preceding 12 month period, or an adjacent regional area.
+• Eligible regional home buyers can buy in the regional area they have lived in during the preceding 12-month period or an adjacent regional area.

 • More than 10,000 people in regional Australia have taken advantage of the Albanese Government’s Regional First Home Buyer Guarantee in just its first year.